Compositional Inequality

 In a recent collaboration with Branko Milanovic, we examine the relationship between various forms of capitalism and their respective levels of income inequality on a quasi-global scale (Ranaldi and Milanovic, 2022).
 The figure below illustrates our main finding.

 In a paper with Bilyana Petrova, we investigate the factors influencing compositional inequality in the European Union.
 Our research reveals that a greater presence of left-leaning parties in the governing coalition and increased globalization, as measured by trade, capital openness, and foreign direct investment inflows, are associated with reduced income composition inequality.
 Conversely, higher levels of economic development and a greater share of capital income are linked to increased inequality in income composition (see Petrova and Ranaldi, 2024).
-Furthermore, in a recent article I present the first estimates of compositional inequality in terms of capital and labor at the global scale in 2000 and 2016 (Ranaldi, 2022).
+Furthermore, in a recent article I present the first estimates of compositional inequality in terms of capital and labor at the global scale in 2000 and 2016 (Ranaldi, 2025).
 The article shows a significant reduction in global compositional inequality between 2000 and 2016 and argue that this change is equivalent to transitioning from the compositional inequality level of Latin America to that of Canada and the UK.
 When global compositional inequality is low, an increase in the global capital income share, all else being equal, has limited effects on global inequality dynamics.
 However, a more equitable distribution of income composition implies that a larger share of the global population is more vulnerable to global financial shocks.
+The relationship between global and national distributions of capital and labor income for Italy is also outlined in this recent paper.
 Lastly, in a recent paper with Elisa Palagi (Ranaldi and Palagi, 2022), we investigate compositional inequality in both capital and labor, as well as in saving and consumption across various countries and develop a framework to empirically analyze heterogeneity in macroeconomics.